 Lillard continues to quietly become one of the best point guards in the NBA.
 With numbers similar to Irving’s, Lillard has only made four All-Star teams due to the stacked nature of the Western Conference.
 And with the Portland Trail Blazers never going deep into the playoffs, Lillard has been routinely overlooked.

-But after this past postseason, he’s just now starting to get the recognition he deserves.
+But after an insane playoff run, he’s just now starting to get the recognition he deserves.
 He made one of the most iconic shots of the 2019 playoffs with his cold-blooded three over Paul George to eliminate the Oklahoma City Thunder.
 He averaged an obscene 33 points per game in that first round series.
 In the second round, Lillard led his team to a gritty seven-game series victory over the second-seeded Denver Nuggets.

 Even in their Conference Finals loss to the Golden State Warriors, with Lillard having the full attention of the Warriors’ defense, the Blazers had double-digit leads in three of the four games.
 Lillard showed up in this year’s playoffs, and his career trajectory is only going up moving forward.